MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/create-personal-quick-replies.md

 ---
 title: "Create personal quick replies in the agent app | MicrosoftDocs"
-description: "Learn to create personal quick replies, also called predefined messages, in the Contact Center workspace and the Customer Service workspace." ms.date: 09/10/2024 ms.topic: article
+description: "Learn to create personal quick replies, also called predefined messages, in the Contact Center workspace or the Customer Service workspace." ms.date: 09/10/2024 ms.topic: article
 author: neeranelli